 What Can be Done to Prevent This from Happening?

-This isn’t something we should be leaving towns to address on their own, the state and the region need to do more to reduce global warming pollution.
-Cities like Portland are today’s leaders on global warming.
+This isn’t something we should be leaving towns to address on their own, the state and the region need to do more to reduce climate change pollution.
+Cities like Portland are today’s leaders on climate.
 We need citizens to get involved in local efforts, and to examine their own lives for ways to reduce global warming pollution.

 We can prevent the worst effects modeled here by adopting strong policies at the state level.
 Sea-level rise caused by global warming is not an unpreventable natural disaster.
 To prevent climate change from having these devastating impacts, we need to work together to adopt solutions that are already at our finger tips: